bdelacretaz/sling-adaptto-2016/README.md

 Unless you already have such a setup, https://www.docker.com/docker-toolbox is a good way to get started.

+You Docker host needs at least 4G of memory to run this cluster comfortably.
+See the `docker-machine` docs for the relevant options for your machine backend, if applicable.

 After installing `docker-compose`, you can test it from this folder, as follows:

 	$ docker-compose -f docker-compose-test.yml up